hmtabernero/StePar/README.md

 Now it is time to properly run StePar for these two examples.
 Check the contents of runStePar.sh:

-$ ./runstar.sh HARPS.Archive_Sun-4
+	./runstar.sh HARPS.Archive_Sun-4
-$ ./runstar.sh NARVAL_Sun-1
+	./runstar.sh NARVAL_Sun-1

 If you want to use another starfile just do this:

 put a file called MyStarFe.l  in EW/ put a line in runStePar.sh called:

-$ ./runstar.sh MyStar
+	./runstar.sh MyStar

-Wait for a little, then check StePar_results when it is done.
+Wait for a little while, then check StePar_results when it is done.
 There will be one line for each StePar iteration (by default 2).

 Enjoy!
 Drop me a line if you need help.